not-surt/GfxPaint/README.md

 -   Mixed image format scenes.
 Can have different image formats for each buffer.
 Can mix and match indexed and truecolour buffers.
 -   Palettes are discrete nodes.
 There may be many in a scene and can be shared by multiple buffers.
 -   Palettes not limited to 256 colours.
+-   Arbitrary pixel aspect ratio per node.
+-   Non-destructive transform and postprocessing.
 -   Tool transformation spaces.
 Tools can operate in various transformation spaces: object, aspect-corected object space, world space, view space. eg. Rotate view and draw rectangle in view space for a rotate rectangle. eg. For non-square aspect ratios draw a circle in aspect-corected object space for correct proportions.

 License
 -------
-Licensed under LGPL3 with the exception of the contents of the thirdparty directory.
+Source code licensed under LGPL3 with the exception of the contents of the thirdparty directory.